You (Almost) Can't Beat Brute Force for 3-Matroid Intersection

-Specifically, for infinitely many integers $n$, the theorem provides an explicit lower bound for the number of queries an algorithm for $\ell$-matroid intersection must use.
-As the minimum number of queries is a lower bound on the overall running time, the above theorem implies there is no randomized algorithm which decides oracle $3$-matroid intersection in time $o \left(2^{n-5 \cdot \sqrt{n}\cdot \log n}\right)$; in particular, for every $c < 2$ there is no algorithm that decides $3$-MI in time $O \left(c^n\right)$ (thus answering Question 1).
-This lower bound is unconditional and substantially stronger than the known bounds for special cases such as $3$-DM, for which a lower bound of $\Omega \left(c^m\right)$ is known for some fixed $c < 2$ under the {\em exponential time hypothesis} (ETH) \cite{kushagra2019semi,kushagra2020three}, where $m$ is the input size.
+Specifically, for infinitely many integers $n$, the theorem gives an explicit lower bound on the number of queries an algorithm for $\ell$-matroid intersection must use.
+As the minimum number of queries is a lower bound on the overall running time, the above theorem implies there is no randomized algorithm which decides oracle $3$-matroid intersection in time $o \left(2^{n-5 \cdot \sqrt{n}\cdot \log n}\right)$.
+In particular, for every $c < 2$ there is no algorithm that decides $3$-MI in time $O \left(c^n\right)$ (thus answering Question 1).
+This lower bound is unconditional and substantially stronger than the known bounds of $O \left(c^n\right)$ for a fixed $c < 2$.
+Such lower bounds follow from the special case of $3$-MI of common bases partitioning \cite{HorschIMOS24,berczi2021complexity},\footnote{The results of \cite{HorschIMOS24} interestingly show that the closely related {\em exact matroid intersection} on general matroids is intractable, answering an open question of \cite{Eisenbrand2024}.} or $3$-MI on specific classes of matroids (e.g., partition matroids \cite{kushagra2019semi,kushagra2020three}).